ABOUT ME

 Medicine

 We have a well-stocked pharmacy and rats are taken to one of our vet clinics if a problem should arise that we are not equipped to handle on our own.
+I cannot give medical advice, but I can show you where to find it. 😉

 Where do your rats come from?

 Our rats come from a variety of places.
 They are brought to us by people who believe the best thing for the animal is to find it a new home.
 This can mean that they are originally from pet stores, breeders, feeder bins, accidental litters, or given to them by someone else.
 We have also assisted with several hoarding/animal cruelty cases.
-We are also proud rescue partners with several city shelters and humane societies in the area and sometimes pull from them.
+We are proud rescue partners with several city shelters and humane societies in the area and sometimes pull from them.
 We try not to focus on the origins of the rat, but rather where they are going next.

 Where does your funding come from and where does it go?